Microdon mutabilis

-Microdon mutabilis (Diptera: Syrphidae), is a species of hoverfly.
+Microdon mutabilis is a species of hoverfly.
 It is found in many parts of Britain and Europe, though it is quite rare and even listed as endangered in some countries.
 The distinctive almost slug-like larvae live in ants' nests.
 They are hemispherical in shape, heavily armoured and believed to prey on the eggs and larvae of a number of ant species, including Formica lemani, Formica fusca, Lasius niger and Myrmica ruginodis.
 It was described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.